AndryOre/bookmarks-import-export/README.md

 - [![Firefox Add-ons][Firefox Add-ons]][Firefox Add-ons-url]
 - [![Microsoft Edge Add-ons][Microsoft Edge Add-ons]][Microsoft Edge Add-ons-url]
 - [![Opera Add-ons][Opera Add-ons]][Opera Add-ons-url]

+## Usage 📚

+1. Click on the extension icon in your browser toolbar to open the popup.
+2. Choose between "Export" and "Import" tabs.
+3. For exporting:
+   - Select either HTML or JSON format.
+   - Click the corresponding button to export your bookmarks.
+   - Choose a location on your device to save the exported file.
+4. For importing:
+   - Click the "Import" button.
+   - Select a JSON or HTML file containing bookmarks.
+   - The extension will automatically detect the format and import the bookmarks.

+## License 📄

+This project is licensed under the MIT License.

 [Plasmo]: https://img.shields.io/badge/Plasmo-0F0C29.svg?style=for-the-badge&logo=Plasmo&logoColor=white
 [Plasmo-url]: https://plasmo.com/